Meet Red Wortham

 I worked in Washington County public safety for the last 18 years.
 I started at the work release center for nearly two years before transferring to the Sheriff’s Office where I continued reaching out for more responsibility.
 I am passionate about my career, my family, and my community.

 I was top of my class at Oregon’s Department of Public Safety Standards and Training program, earning the academic award and serving on the Honor Guard.
 My graduating class further honored me with the privilege to be their class leader.

-I was on the Hostage Negotiation Team for many years, assigned as the primary negotiator.
+I was on the Hostage Negotiation Team for four years, assigned as the primary negotiator.